rzhornyk/diffhtml/packages/diffhtml-website/pages/index.md

 ## About

-diffHTML is a view library for creating reactive interfaces for the web.
+diffHTML is a view library used to create reactive interfaces on the web.
 You would use it in the same way as tools like [React](https://reactjs.org/) and [Vue](https://vuejs.org/), along with many others that assist with creative rich user interfaces.

-This tool is a logical progression from learning `innerHTML` on a page, you destroy all state and have no hooks into the changes that would occur between the states.
-With diffHTML you get to write familiar declarative markup (HTML), use a simple core API (minimal learning required), and

-The diffHTML core library

-**turns:**
+Unlike raw imperative DOM APIs, diffHTML offers a declarative approach which allows for easily modifying DOM state.
+This is demonstrated below showing a basic _Hello world_ example.

+**Imperative (Native APIs):**

 ``` javascript
 // Manually create container.